 Productivity loss is a combination of inefficient processes, poor tracking, communication overhead, incomplete onboarding.

-All of these challenges can be solved with the right technical stack in place.
+All of these challenges can be solved with the right technology stack in place.
 Here’s how to do it.

 - Processes can be optimized with business process management solutions, carefully refining your set of processes, delegating each step to a team member, and tracking progress over time.